-The importance of career networking shouldn't be discounted when you are in the midst of a job search.
-In fact, career networking should become a part of your daily work and career-related endeavors.
-Your career network should be in place for when you need it, both for job searching and for moving along the career ladder.
-Since you never know when you might need it, it makes sense to have an active career network, even if you don't need it today.
+The importance of career networking shouldn't be discounted when you're in the midst of a job search.
+Career networking should become a part of your daily work and career-related endeavors.
+Your career network should be in place for when you need it, both for job searching and for moving up the career ladder.
+Since you never know when you might need it, it makes sense to have an active career network.

 The Purpose of Career Networking

-Career networking, or "professional" networking, involves using personal, professional, academic or familial contacts to assist with a job search, achieve career goals, or learn more about your field, or another field you'd like to work in.
-Networking can be a good way to hear about job opportunities or get an "in" at the company you'd like to work in.
+Career networking involves using personal, professional, academic or familial contacts to assist with a job search, achieve career goals, learn more about your field, or another field you'd like to work in.
+Networking can be a good way to hear about job opportunities or get in at a company you'd like to work with.

 Why Spend Time on Career Networking

-Networking can help you get hired and help you grow your career.
+Networking can help you get hired and grow your career.
 LinkedIn reports:

-- 80 percent of professionals consider professional networking to be important to career success.
+- 80% of professionals consider professional networking to be important to career success.

-- 35 percent of surveyed professional say that a casual conversation on LinkedIn Messaging has led to a new opportunity.
+- 35% of surveyed professional say that a casual conversation on LinkedIn Messaging has led to a new opportunity.

-- 61 percent of professionals agree that regular online interaction with their professional network can lead to the way into possible job opportunities.
+- 61% of professionals agree that regular online interaction with their professional network can lead the way into possible job opportunities.

 - Past or present clients and customers